jhkooougd/anonymous-submit/readme.md

 1. Note that there's a main function both in improved_11_round_attack.cpp and improved_12_round_attack.cpp.
 So use improved_11_round_attack.cpp, speck.h and speck.cpp  to test 11-round attack and use improved_12_round_attack.cpp, speck.h and speck.cpp to test 12-round attack.
 7. Please test the attacks in Release mode instead of Debug mode.

+## 2.2 Running the attack code in Python

+In the folder improved_attack_on_speck32_py:

+1. please run 11_round_attack.py and 11_round_attack_under_fair_settings.py to test attacks against 11-round Speck32/64,
+2. please run the script 12_round_attack.py to test the attack against 12-round Speck32/64.